lithops-cloud/lithops/README.md

     print (ibmcf.get_result())
 ```

-### Multiple parameters
+### Functions
 PyWren for IBM Cloud allows to send multiple parameters in each function invocation.
 See detailed examples [here](docs/multiple-parameters.md).
 Moreover, multiple parameters in functions allowed us to add some new built-in capabilities in PyWren.
 Thus, take into account that there are some reserved parameter names that activate internal logic.
 These reserved parameters are:

 - **id**: To get the call id.
 For instance, if you spawn 10 activations of a function, you will get here a number from 0 to 9, for example: [map.py](examples/map.py)